 The idea for the Glasson Branch was first proposed in the 1820's, but it was not until the 1850's that construction began.
 The branch was designed by John Frederic La Trobe Bateman, a prominent civil engineer who also worked on other important projects of the time, including the Thames Tunnel and the London sewerage system.
 The branch ran for approximately six miles from the main Lancaster Canal at Galgate to the port of Glasson.

-The construction of the Glasson Branch was a significant engineering feat for its time, involving the excavation of several tunnels, aqueducts and locks.
+The construction of the Glasson Branch was a significant engineering feat for its time.
 The branch included seven locks, one at Galgate basin and the others fairly evenly spread to the Lancaster Canal junction and at Lock number 1.
 The branch was officially opened in 1826, providing a vital transport route for goods to and from Glasson.

 However, with the advent of the railway in the mid-19th century, the importance of the Glasson Branch began to decline.
 Many of the goods that had previously been transported by canal were now being carried by train, and the branch struggled to compete.
 In the early 20th century, traffic on the branch had dwindled to a fraction of its former levels, and it was eventually closed to commercial traffic in 1947.